S2-group/jss-2021-replication-package/README.md

-# ICSE SEIP 2020 – Replication package
+# JSS 2020 – Replication package

-Replication package of the paper titled "An Empirically-grounded Guide for Architecting ROS-based Systems" submitted to the Special Issue on Software Engineering in Practice (2020) - Journal of Software: Practice and Experience
+Replication package of the paper titled "Mining Guidelines for Architecting Robotics Software" submitted to the International Journal of Systems and Software.

-This repository contains the replication package and dataset of the paper submitted to the Journal of Software: Practice and Experience with the title **Empirical Guidelines for Architecting ROS-based Systems**.

 This study has been designed, developed, and reported by the following investigators: